-The aim for students is to:
+Our aim for students who take either of these options is for them to:

 What are the potential benefits for employers?

-As well as providing students with valuable opportunities to enhance their employability skills, there are also clear benefits to the organisation in employing a placement student, including:
+As well as providing students with valuable opportunities to enhance their employability skills, there are also clear benefits to the organisation in employing a student, including:

 Their placement finishes by September of the following year, when they return to University to complete the final year of their degree.